 Con: Your handwriting has to be like size 6 font, otherwise an Extra Fine nib will be your BFF.
 The only color we have left is Pink.

 So that's it for now, we'll try to add more planners in the days to come but we hope this list helped somewhat and don't take what we say too seriously!
 It's best to come to the store to check out the planners in person, feel the papers, see our samples and hopefully, you'll find your new best friend to navigate the new (and often scary) year together.
-Happy 2019!
+Happy new year!